Bourbon Barbecue Baked Beans

 Optional add-ins.
 Add 1 teaspoon American chili powder or ancho powder and/or 1 teaspoon rosemary leaves (not powder).
 Add 1 tart apple such as Granny Smith or Jonathan, peeled, cubed, and add it with the whiskey.

 1) Make sure you are using a 2 quart or larger pot or Dutch oven.
 Cook the bacon over a medium heat.
 When it begins to brown, flip it, brown the other side, but remove it before it renders all its fat and gets hard.
 We want bacon that we can cut, not crumble.
 You will probably need to do the bacon in two batches.
 And what the heck, go ahead and cook an extra slice or two for the cook to eat when nobody is watching.
 Drain the bacon by putting it on 2 layers of paper towels on top of a section of the local newspaper.

 2) Pour off the bacon fat into a coffee cup leaving behind about 2 tablespoons and most of the brown bits dissolved in the fat.
 When the fat in the cup begins to cool, but before it hardens, move it to a plastic tub and store it in the fridge.
 You can use this later for cooking onions or veggies.
 Nothing perks up broccoli like bacon fat!

 3) Add the onions and peppers to the pot and cook them until they wilt.
 If the bacon bits stuck to the bottom start to get too dark, add an ounce of water and they will dissolve promptly with the help of a wooden spoon.

-4) Add everything else including the bacon.
+4) Add 3 cups of hot water or stock and everything else including the bacon.
 There are four good ways to cook these beans:

 - On your grill/smoker.
 If you have a smoker, put them below the meat for about 2 to 3 hours at 225°F. They will collect flavorful, smoky drippings from the meat laden with seasoning from the rub.
 Just be sure they don't burn.